BBA Human Resource Management Concentration

-The goal of the B.B.A. with a concentration in human resource management (HRM) is to prepare students for careers in HRM.
+The goal of the B.B.A. with a concentration in HRM is to prepare students for careers in HRM.
 Specific degree objectives are to enable students to develop:

 New students must contact the department for initial advising to plan a program of study that satisfies degree requirements and reflects their interests.
 Students are also required to access the Degree Audit System throughout their college career to verify that degree requirements are being met.